christo-mabbs11/bimbus-docs/readme.md

 Overview
 -------------------

-Bimbus is a command line tool built with Node.js that leverages OpenAI technology to generate thorough documentation for code files, such as .php, .ts, and more.
-With Bimbus, you can easily generate comprehensive documentation to enhance the understanding and maintainability of your codebase.
+A sleek and powerful command line tool crafted with Node.js and fueled by OpenAI's cutting-edge technology.
+With Bimbus, effortlessly generate thorough and comprehensive documentation for your code files, whether it's PHP, TypeScript, or more.

+Enhance understanding and maintainability of your codebase with ease, empowering collaboration and onboarding.
+Streamline your development process and unlock the full potential of your code, as Bimbus becomes your trusted ally in the pursuit of code documentation excellence.

 System Requirements
 -------------------